-SIPs provide for extremely well-insulated buildings and allow for substantially less air infiltration and exfiltration, which contributes to their higher performance compared to conventional construction.
+SIPs provide extremely well-insulated buildings.
+They also allow for substantially less air infiltration and exfiltration, which contributes to their higher performance compared to conventional construction.
 They can resist lateral loads, such as those caused by wind, as well as seismic and gravity loads like snow.
 SIPs work so well with a timber frame because they can resist these loads and transfer them to the timber frame, to the foundations, or to another resistive structure.

-Structural Insualted Panels (SIPs) offer the same factory-built benefits by minimizing waste, offer factory-controlled quality, and help cut down the time on-site.
+Structural Insulated Panels (SIPs) offer the same factory-built benefits by minimizing waste, offer factory-controlled quality, and help cut down the time on-site.

 If you are incorporating a full timber frame into the structural design of your home, we highly recommend using SIPs.
 SIPs and timber frame construction complement each other and go together like peanut butter and jelly!

 In addition to timber frame construction, we also build our own conventional panelized wall panels.
 We assemble our wall and roof panels in a factory using 2x Premium SPF lumber and sheathing.
 Many enjoy the familiarity of panelized construction because it’s closely related to traditional stick frame construction.
 Prefab panelized walls enable a fabricator to shelter the framing from the weather elements at the factory.
 We cut everything on a machine with precision in mind.
 It also reduces the chance of weather delays on-site, miscuts, and cuts down the on-site waste factor dramatically.
 Plus, the minimal waste that is created is reused by heating our facilities.